-Before launching the application you must have a well-defined marketing strategy.
+Before launching the application you must have a well-defined mobile app marketing strategy.
 Here is a brief list to define the essentials:

 - Natural search engine ranking within app Markets (ASO): There are a number of parameters to be followed when optimizing search in the search engines.
 Title, keywords, description, ratings, comments of users and the number of downloads is the most important aspect in ASO.
 These elements will help users to work out what the app offers at a glance: the logo, application screenshots, and a video presentation.

 - You can also opt to directly purchase downloads.
 There are many recommended apps and tools that allow payment in exchange for downloading apps from highly segmented audiences and thus increases downloads of application.

 - The landing page or website presentation is also essential.
-If your project only contains a mobile application, it is significant that you have in mind a website or even a static page with the download links.
+If your project only contains a mobile application, it is significant that you have in mind a custom web design or even a static page with the download links.
 This allows you to have a page in which to present the product and improve your positioning on the web.

 - Generate and send press releases to specialised media outlets.
 Find specialised media that reaches your audience and try to publish an article presenting your mobile app project, with indications to download the app.
 This allows you to further improve the positioning of your mobile app downloads and reach your target audience.
 If bloggers write about your app or reviews are written at the downloading page, positive opinions could help to move your marketing campaign forward.
 This type of articles are shared on social networks and are likely to be read by your target audience.

 Once you have followed all these steps we suggest you reach out to Yeeply, a specialised platform where you can find the best mobile app developers and mobile marketing experts to make your project successful.